MayInstitute/MayInstitute2018/Program3_IntroR/02-rstats.md

 Data Carpentry course.

-# Part 1: Data exploration and visualisation
+# Part 1: Data analysis

 ## Reading in data

 The file we'll be reading in is a dataset that has been 1) processed